• Home

 Do You Need an Electrician for a Smoke Detector Installation?

 Smoke detector installation is not a simple do-it-yourself project at home.
 You need to have proper knowledge of electrical circuits.
 Any mistake with the wiring can trigger a fire.
 A poorly installed smoke detector will not protect your family from the danger of smoke and fire.
 Faulty wiring can also lead to costly repairs, and you wouldn’t want that to happen.
 In addition to ensuring a safe installation, electricians can give you recommendations on what device is best for your home.
 Expensive alarms don’t equate to good devices, and electricians know this.
 Moreover, figuring out the best spot to install your smoke detector can be nerve-wracking.
 When a highly skilled electrician does it, it saves you from headaches and consuming a lot of time.
+Are you looking for a qualified electrician?
+We, at Crawford Electrical, take smoke detector installation seriously and skillfully.
+Our team consists of professional, highly-trained individuals that have worked on various residential and commercial projects.
+Contact us today.

 At Crawford Electrical, we take pride in the work we deliver.
 We are at the forefront of the electrical industry; exceeding our customers expectations from start to finish.
 Our friendly service has the majority of our projects come from word of mouth and repeat business.